Hostchain checkpoints

 If such a message is saved on many blockchains, then even after many years it can be trusted, because in order to potentially change it, attackers would need to compromise most of the blockchains.

-TLDR - having found such a message in 2/3 of the blockchains that we will use to maintain checkpoints, you can be confident about the validity of your own copy of the state + the network blockchain.
+TLDR - having found such a message in 2/3 of the blockchains that we will use to maintain checkpoints, you can be confident about the validity of your own copy of the state and blockchain.

 So, on this page you will find this